zhiqinghuang/marathon/docs/docs/persistent-volumes.md

 ### Scaling stateful applications

-When you scale your app down, the volumes associated with the terminated instances are detached but all resources are still reserved.
+When you mesosphere.marathon.scale your app down, the volumes associated with the terminated instances are detached but all resources are still reserved.
 At this point, you may delete the tasks via the Marathon REST API, which will free reserved resources and destroy the persistent volumes.

 Since all the resources your application needs are still reserved when a volume is detached, you may wish to destroy detached volumes in order to allow other applications and frameworks to use the resources.
 You may wish to leave them in the detached state, however, if you think you will be scaling your app up again; the data on the volume will still be there.